-- (c) In the event the renewal application is not submitted by the deadline established in subsection (b), the licensee shall not conduct commercial cannabis activity until the license is renewed. - (d) A licensee may submit an application for license renewal up to 30 calendar days after the license expires.
-A late renewal application shall be subject to a late fee of \$500.
-A manufacturer that does not submit a complete license renewal application, including the late fee, to the Department within 30 calendar days after the expiration of the license shall forfeit their eligibility to apply for a license renewal and, instead, shall be required to submit a new license application. - (e) Any changes to owner and financial interest owner information shall be made in accordance with Section 40178. - (f) The Department shall notify the applicant upon approval of the renewal application through email or MCLS.
-The Department shall notify the applicant of the denial of an application in accordance with Section 40167.
+(c) In the event the license renewal application is not submitted by the deadline established in subsection (b), the licensee shall not conduct commercial cannabis activity until the license is renewed.
+After expiration of the license, the manufacturer shall submit a late fee of \$500 to be paid in addition to the required annual renewal fee in order to renew the license.
+A manufacturer that does not submit a complete license renewal application to the Department within 30 calendar days after the expiration of the license shall forfeit their eligibility to apply for a license renewal and, instead, shall be required to submit a new license application.